Back to Academy

 Bonus Tip #4:

-If you follow the double diamond approach, you should end up with a lot of candidate Action Items (far more than the two in this illustrative example).
+If you follow the Double Diamond approach, you should end up with a lot of candidate Action Items (far more than the two in this illustrative example).
 In this case, calculating the Expected Value for each Action Item would be far too time-consuming.
-This is why in practice, most teams end up filtering the list before calculating Expected Value.
+This is why in practice, most teams end up filtering the list before calculating the Expected Value.

 Here’s how that works.
 Start the filtering process by removing any candidate Action Item from the list that the team does not have any energy on.
 Why?
 Because these Action Items will end up with an Expected Value of zero anyway.
 So there’s no point in discussing the other ratings.